Employees Are Using AI to Raise Workplace Complaints. Is Your Business Ready?

 AI can be useful for identifying potential concerns, but it cannot assess all the facts, workplace context or the interaction between legislation, modern awards, enterprise agreements and contractual obligations.
 Human expertise remains essential when interpreting complex workplace relations issues.

 AI doesn't create new workplace rights.
-It simply makes workplace information more accessible.
+It makes workplace information more accessible, but it can also produce inaccurate, incomplete or entirely fabricated legal content if users fail to verify the information.
 If compliance gaps already exist, employees are now more likely to identify and question them.

 Compliance has never been more important